pfrivas/Credit_Risk_Analysis/README.md

 - ![eec_icr](https://github.com/pfrivas/Credit_Risk_Analysis/blob/main/Images/EasyEnsembleClassifier%20Model/EEC_ICR.png)

+**EasyEnsembleClassier Model Results Overview**
+- Balanced accuracy score: 64%.
+- The "High Risk" precision rate was only 1% with the recall at 66% giving this model an F1 score of 2%.
+- The "Low Risk" had a precision rate of 100% and recall at 62%.

 ## Summary:

 ### Summary of the Results
-**Ranking of models in descending order based on "High Risk" results:**
+- **Ranking of models in descending order based on "High Risk" results:**
   -
   -
   -
   -
   -
   -

 ### Recommendation on which Model to use